 Burial: Boulogne Eastern Cemetery Grave: I.B.5.
 Died of wounds: 27th October 1914 Age: 28

-Personal: Alec was born in Brighton, Sussex, in the June quarter 1886, son of Mrs. Mary Elizabeth Kay Maitland-Addison, of 12 Arundel Terrace, Brighton, and Major Alfred Chamberlain Maitland-Addison (71st Highland Light Infantry).
+Personal: Alec was born in Brighton, Sussex, in the June quarter 1886, son of Major Alfred Chamberlain (71st Highland Light Infantry) and Mary Elizabeth Kay (née Hurst) Maitland-Addison of 12 Arundel Terrace, Brighton.
 [The CWGC Record states “the late” Major Alfred, as Alec’s father had died on 17th December 1916 at 2 Trebovir Road, London.]

 Alec had four older brothers and an older sister, John Francis Richard Norman, Clive Charles Henry, Lionel Arthur Hurst Bisset, Sybil Louisa Ethel (later Swindells) and Guy Robert Hurst and 2 younger brothers, Roy Crichton Alfred and Charles Bissett. [see Footnotes below]